charlotteburki/example/README.md

 # example

-More than the modifications presentedn in the pull request I made other modifications just for my specific needs, that are not generalisable.
+More than the modifications presented in the pull request I made other modifications just for my specific needs, that are not generalisable.
 I wanted to do a Independent Metropolis, so that my proposal distribution is uniform and do not dependent on the set of parameters.
 I did that by:

 ## 1. Create my own proposal distribution that I added in the metropolis.py file:
 ```python